2018 Most Endangered Buildings

 Year Built: 1840 – 1950s

 Current Use: Vacant

 Building Condition:Structurally stable but deteriorated

 Style and Significance:

 The Rectory is an 1840’s farmhouse originally on the site when it was acquired by the Columbus Diocese.
 It was once a part of the Underground Railroad.
 In 1905, a building was constructed on Seymour St. near Mound St. (torn down long ago) to serve as Holy Rosary School and temporarily served as the church until the main sanctuary building was completed in 1916.
-The school/church then became a convent on the site.

-The exterior of the church was designed in a plain Northern Italianate style, while the interior is ornate Renaissance Revival style with the addition of marble pillars in the 1950s.
+The exterior of the church was designed in a plain Northern Italianate style.
+The interior was refurbished in an ornate Renaissance Revival style with the addition of marble pillars in the 1950s.

-The Holy Rosary Catholic High School Building opened in 1928 and graduated its last class in the 1960s, when the Holy Rosary Parish was merged to help form the Community of Holy Rosary and St. John the Divine.
-The school was built in the Northern Italianate style and was designed to complement the church.
-Both incorporate distinctive clay tile insets into the exterior décor of the brick buildings.
+The Holy Rosary Catholic High School Building opened in 1928 and graduated its last class in the 1960s, when the Holy Rosary Parish was merged to help form the Community of Holy Rosary and St. John the Evangelist.
+The school was built to complement the church, and incorporates distinctive clay tile insets in the exterior brick.

 Photos by Orbit Design & Richard Burry